arnavvp/ERC---Q2/README.md

 # ERC---Q2

+I have used python: SciPy + NumPy + MatPlotLib

+from scipy.io import wavfile
+import numpy as np
+import matplotlib.pyplot as plt from scipy.signal import hilbert, cheby1, sosfilt from scipy.fft import fft

-Step 1: Using
+Step 1: Using FFT

-Graph 1

 Dominant Frequencies:  [
   9412.54069615  9413.04447161  9413.54824707   9414.05202253